 Assessment: ACARA runs the National Assessment Program – the national tests students sit in school – including NAPLAN.
 We undertake a range of research activities to deliver NAPLAN tests in an online environment in the future.

-Reporting: ACARA is responsible for collecting and publishing information on My School about the performance and resources of just over 10,000 schools and campuses around the country.
+Reporting: ACARA is responsible for collecting and publishing information on My School about the performance and resources of around 10,000 schools and campuses around the country.
 We publish a range of reports, including the National Assessment Program – Literacy and Numeracy (NAPLAN) national report.

 *The term Foundation Year is used as a nationally consistent term for the year of schooling prior to Year 1.
 It does not replace the equivalent terms used in states and territories – Kindergarten (NSW/ACT), Prep (Qld/Vic/Tas), Pre-primary (WA), Reception (SA) and Transition (NT).